Atrophy of the endometrium is often a physiological postmenopausal phenomenon where it is more specifically termed postmenopausal endometrial atrophy.

 - prolonged oral contraception

 - Tamoxifen use

-To be considered atrophic, the endometrial thickness should measure less than 4-5 mm on a transvaginal ultrasound scan.
 The uterine body to cervix ratio will also tend to decrease and may approach 1:1.

 May again demonstrate a decrease in endometrial thickness similar to that observed with ultrasound.
 The junctional zone may no longer be evident.

 - 1. Nalaboff KM, Pellerito JS, Ben-levi E. Imaging the endometrium: disease and normal variants.
 Radiographics.
 21 (6): 1409-24.
 Radiographics (full text) - Pubmed citation

 - 2. Ferrazzi E, Torri V, Trio D et-al. Sonographic endometrial thickness: a useful test to predict atrophy in patients with postmenopausal bleeding.
 An Italian multicenter study.
 Ultrasound Obstet Gynecol.
 1996;7 (5): 315-21. doi:10.1046/j.1469-0705.1996.07050315.x - Pubmed citation

 - 3. Dubinsky TJ.
 Value of sonography in the diagnosis of abnormal vaginal bleeding.
 J Clin Ultrasound.
 2004;32 (7): 348-53. doi:10.1002/jcu.20049 - Pubmed citation

 - 4. Atri M, Nazarnia S, Aldis AE et-al. Transvaginal US appearance of endometrial abnormalities.
 Radiographics.
 1994;14 (3): 483-92.
 Radiographics (abstract) - Pubmed citation